exclaves/exclaves.github.io/_drafts/_posts/recurse-center-recently.md

 I'm reading [A Curious Moon](https://bigmachine.io/products/a-curious-moon) and learning a lot about Postgres and relational databases.
 This is helpful, as the next version of the realtime NYC Subway map is storing historic data in a Postgres database, so that I will be able to show historical and current statistics on subway train status.

 Speaking of reading, I've been reading two important non-technical books as well.
 Rebecca Solnit's _Men Explain Things to Me_ is one I've meant to read for a while —  because it is an important work in the current moment, because I love Rebecca Solnit's writing, and because I know I have been guilty of explaining things to people that know the thing better than I do.
 The stand out essay in this collection was _Woolf's Darkness_, an unexpected celebration of the unknowable future and our unknowable, diverse, shapeshifting identities.
+Of course, all wrapped up in the limited opportunities that women have had for expressing this diversity of identity.
 (Had I not already been familiar with the titular essay, I likely would have found it to the stand out!)

 The second book is _The Color of Law_.
 I have never read a book with an introduction as important, clear, and powerful as this book.
 I normally hate book introductions, but my jaw dropped reading this.
 Read this book.